Leader in shop window price display

 In France, companies can change the prices displayed in the window at any time, however, they must ensure that they respect certain rules.
 Indeed, if the price displayed in the window is different from the price charged at the checkout, this may constitute a misleading commercial practice and be punishable by law.
 Merchants must therefore be vigilant and regularly update their prices displayed in the window to avoid any problems.

-The rules for displaying prices in the window for businesses that offer food products are the same as for other products.
-Prices must be displayed in a clear, legible and visible way for consumers.
+The rules for displaying prices in windows for companies offering food products are the same as for other products.
+Prices must be displayed in a clear, legible and visible manner for consumers.
 Prices must be expressed in euros and include all taxes, including VAT.
 In addition, food products must also comply with certain marking and labeling rules depending on their nature and their packaging.
-Mandatory information on food products includes the name of the product, the list of ingredients, the net quantity, the expiry date and the storage conditions.
-For food products sold in bulk, the rules for displaying prices are similar to those for other products, but prices must be indicated by kilogram or litre.
+Mandatory information on food products includes the product name, list of ingredients, net quantity, use-by date and storage conditions.
+Regarding food products sold in bulk, the rules for displaying prices are similar to those for other products, but prices must be indicated per kilogram or per liter.
 Products sold in bulk must also be labeled with the same mandatory information as prepackaged food products.

 Business practices involve displaying the price of products and services clearly and accurately.
-According to the consumer code, merchants must indicate the sale price, the reference price, the reduced price, discounts and sales.
-Service providers, such as restaurants, must display the prices of the services as well as the delivery costs and any fees.
-It is also important to indicate the unit of measurement, such as the kilo, to avoid confusion.
-Merchants must be accurate in stating the price, so that the consumer can make an informed purchasing decision.
-Price signs, posters and advertising must be accurate and free of price errors.
-Merchants should also consider paying taxes and fees that can affect the total price.
-In the event of a price error, the trader must immediately inform the consumer and offer a fair solution.
-Consumers can report deceptive marketing practices and failure to follow the Price Accuracy Policy can result in fines for merchants.
+According to the Consumer Code, merchants must indicate the sale price, the reference price, the reduced price, discounts and sales.
+Service providers, such as restaurateurs, must display the prices of services as well as delivery costs and any fees.
+It is also important to indicate the unit of measurement, such as kilo, to avoid confusion.
+Merchants must be accurate in indicating the price, so that the consumer can make an informed purchasing decision.
+Signs, posters and price advertising must be accurate and without price errors.
+Merchants should also consider paid taxes and fees that can affect the total price.
+In the event of a pricing error, the merchant must immediately inform the consumer and offer a fair solution.
+Consumers can report deceptive marketing practices and failure to comply with the price accuracy policy can result in fines for merchants.
 E-commerce platforms, such as Prestashop, also have price accuracy policies to ensure that consumers receive accurate information about the products they purchase online.

-To protect consumers, advertisers are required to display the prices of each product clearly and precisely.
-However, some products may be mislabeled, incorrectly priced, or unreadable barcodes for scanners.
-Improper labeling results in the displayed sale price not matching the lowest price or advertised price, which can lead to misleading price reductions and discount advertisements.
-Consumers have the right to pay the displayed price, excluding tax and discount, in accordance with the scale displayed.
-During the sales period, products can be sold in bundles or individually, with significant price reductions.
-Restaurant operators must also display prices clearly and accurately, indicating the seller's or buyer's charge for each product.
-To facilitate the purchase, the products are often packaged individually, with a sign displaying the price.
-Acquiring shippers, such as ISPs, are also required to display tariff rates for each product.
+To protect consumers, advertisers have an obligation to display the prices of each product clearly and precisely.
+However, it may happen that some products are mislabeled, with an incorrect price or barcodes that are unreadable for optical readers.
+Mislabeling may result in the displayed sale price not being the lowest or advertised price, which may result in price reductions and misleading discount advertisements.
+Consumers have the right to pay the displayed price, excluding tax and discount, in accordance with the displayed price list.
+During the sales period, products can be sold in batches or individually, with significant price reductions.
+Restaurateurs must also display prices clearly and precisely, indicating the seller's or buyer's charge for each product.
+To facilitate purchasing, products are often packaged individually, with a sign displaying the price.
+Acquirer shippers, such as ISPs, also have an obligation to display tariff rates for each product.
 In the event of non-compliance with this display obligation, fines may be applied to protect consumers.

 Lansa Broadcast logo